benhowell/benhowell.github.com/_posts/2014-04-23-scala_and_the_akka_event_bus.md

 The [Akka docs][3] describe subchannel classification as follows:
 **_If classifiers form a hierarchy and it is desired that subscription be possible not only at the leaf nodes, this classification may be just the right one._**

-If you're familiar with [REST][5] then it's probably easiest explained this way: `/event/42` is a subchannel of `/event`, therefore any subscription to `/event/42` will only receive that event, whereas subscriptions to `/event` will receive all "events". **Note:** I may be referring to events, payloads and/or messages throughout this article and they are to be treated as synonyms.
+It's probably easiest explained this way: `/event/42` is a subchannel of `/event`, therefore any subscription to `/event/42` will only receive that event, whereas subscriptions to `/event` will receive all "events". **Note:** I may be referring to events, payloads and/or messages throughout this article and they are to be treated as synonyms.
 <br/>
 <br/>